Australian international shipping register

-The AISR is a competitive alternative to other international ship registers and is available to Australian companies that own or operate ships.
+The AISR is an alternative to other international ship registers for Australian companies that own or operate ships.

-Eligibility for entry on to the AISR is that ships are at least 24 metres in tonnage length and are either:
+Ships eligible for entry on to the AISR are at least 24 metres in tonnage length and international trading ships that are:

-- Trading ships that are wholly owned by Australian residents, or by Australian residents and Australian nationals
+- Wholly owned by Australian residents, or by Australian residents and Australian nationals

-- Trading ships that are operated solely by Australian residents, Australian nationals, or both
+- Operated solely by Australian residents, Australian nationals, or both

-- Trading ships that are on demise charter to Australian based operators.
+- On demise charter to Australian based operators.

-You can find the definitions of Australian owned ships and Australian residents under Subsection 3(1) of the Shipping Registration Act 1981.
-Companies that have not been incorporated in Australia don’t meet these definitions.
+You can find the definitions of Australian owned ships and Australian residents under subsection 3(1) of the Shipping Registration Act 1981.
+Companies that have not been incorporated in Australia don’t meet the definition of an Australian national.

-Ships on the AISR have access to a range of tax incentives to ensure the register is competitive with open registers.
-The AISR also allows for alternate crew arrangements, intended to make Australian ownership competitive.
+Ships on the AISR have access to a range of tax incentives to ensure the register is competitive with other registers.
+The AISR also allows for alternate crew arrangements.
 The register will maintain Australia’s international reputation for high quality maritime safety standards.

-Tax incentives are managed by the Department of Infrastructure and Regional Development (DIRD).
-You can find more information on the DIRD website.
+Tax incentives are managed by the Department of Infrastructure and Regional Development.

 - Facilitate Australian participation in international trade.

-- Provide an internationally competitive register to facilitate the long term growth of the Australian shipping industry.
+- Provide an internationally competitive register to encourage long term growth of the Australian shipping industry.

-- To promote the enhancement and viability of the Australian maritime skills base and the Australian shipping industry.
+- Promote the enhancement and viability of the Australian maritime skills base and the Australian shipping industry.

-For service on a ship registered in the AISR all seafarers who do not hold a primary certificate or certificate of recognition issued by AMSA must hold a certificate of equivalence (COE).
-A COE is only valid for service on a ship registered in the AISR.
-AMSA will only issue a COE to seafarers holding a certificate issued by an administration that has entered into a formal agreement with AMSA for recognition of certificates.
-See Guidance material on obtaining a COE.
+For service on a ship registered on the AISR, all seafarers must hold a primary certificate or certificate of recognition issued by AMSA.
+Seafarers who do not hold either of these must hold a certificate of equivalence (COE).
+A COE is only valid for service on a ship registered on the AISR.
+We will only issue a COE to seafarers holding a certificate issued by an administration that has entered into a formal agreement with us for recognition of certificates.

-Ships registered on the AISR are required to have a collective agreement with the seafarers bargaining unit.
-This agreement can be based on the ITF whole of crew collective agreement which is provided at the link below.
+Ships registered on the AISR must have a collective agreement with the seafarers bargaining unit.
+This agreement can be based on the International transport forum standard collective agreement.

 Other important information

-AMSA regulates vessels on the international and general register.
-The international register will require vessel owners or operators to meet ownership requirements or provide evidence that the ship is being operated by an Australian entity under a demise charter.
+The AISR requires vessel owner or operator to meet ownership requirements or provide evidence that the ship is under a demise charter to an Australian entity.